azat-co/node-react/slides/node/node.md

 ---

-To list curently installed npm modules, use the ls action ls lists out modules local to the current Node project
+To list currently installed npm modules, use the ls action ls lists out modules local to the current Node project

 ```bash